loda-lang/loda-programs/programs/oeis/list2.md

 * [A123365](http://oeis.org/A123365) ([L19 program](123/A123365.asm)): Values of k such that A046530(k) = (k+2)/3, where A046530(k) is the number of distinct residues of cubes mod k.
 * [A123384](http://oeis.org/A123384) ([L11 program](123/A123384.asm)): Number of bits in binary expansion of 10^n.
 * [A123387](http://oeis.org/A123387) ([L07 program](123/A123387.asm)): Number of triangular numbers <= n-th prime.
+* [A123390](http://oeis.org/A123390) ([L22 program](123/A123390.asm)): Triangle read by rows: n-th row starts with n and continues with half the previous value as long as that is even.
 * [A123520](http://oeis.org/A123520) ([L13 program](123/A123520.asm)): Number of vertical dominoes in all possible tilings of a 2n X 3 grid by dominoes.
 * [A123554](http://oeis.org/A123554) ([L07 program](123/A123554.asm)): Triangle read by rows: T(n,k) = number of labeled loopless digraphs with n nodes and k arcs (n >= 1, 0 <= k <= n*(n-1)).
 * [A123567](http://oeis.org/A123567) ([L08 program](123/A123567.asm)): Recursive sum of 2*Omega(n), where Omega(n) is the sequence A001222.